Fiction of non-employment

 what risks there are with non-employment fictions

-2. What is considered a fiction of non-employment?
+1. What is a fiction of non-employment?

-3. Examination of a fiction of non-employment
+3. Examination of a fictitious non-employment

 4. Applicability of non-employment fictions